toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

-Most code doesn't make use of such constraints, since they limit the utility of
+Most code doesn’t make use of such constraints, since they limit the utility of
 the interface idea.
-Sometimes, though, they're necessary to resolve ambiguities
+Sometimes, though, they’re necessary to resolve ambiguities
 among similar interfaces.

-### Why doesn't type T satisfy the Equal interface?
+### Why doesn’t type T satisfy the Equal interface?

 Consider this simple interface to represent an object that can compare
 itself with another value: